mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

 The subscriber called ``DERG_strategy_id_subscriber_`` in the `visualization code <https://github.com/mrs-brubotics/visualization_brubotics/blob/main/src/visual.cpp>`__ subscribe to the ``uav1/control_manager/dergbryan_tracker/derg_strategy_id`` topic and permits to get the ``_DERG_strategy_id_`` value back.

 By default, i.e. in each :ref:`D-ERG strategies <5.3 Our work D-ERG visualization>`, we display the current pose sphere, the applied reference sphere and the trajectory (see all the :ref:`D-ERG strategies <5.3 Our work D-ERG visualization>`).
 We also show a line which depict the distance between each UAV at their current pose because we think it's useful to spot where the drones are, especially when the drones are close to each other.
+Finally, we show the shortest distance line and the two related spheres from the :ref:`D-ERG strategy 5 <5.3.6 D-ERG strategy 5>` because we think this information can be useful for someone who doesn't know anything about drones and robotics.

+5.5.3.1 Current pose sphere

 To do so, we subscribe to the ``uavX/control_manager/dergbryan_tracker/custom_predicted_poses`` topic which contains a ``std::vector<geometry_msgs::Pose>`` message
 (see `geometry_msgs::Pose message definition <http://docs.ros.org/en/noetic/api/geometry_msgs/html/msg/Pose.html>`__).